A Question of Sport: Sprint Finish

 The captains have 60 seconds to act out up to ten sporting terms for the remaining members of the team to guess.

 Presenters and captains

-Current presenter and captains

-The current presenter is Paddy McGuinness, taking over in 2021.
-The current captains, also coming in 2021, are Ugo Monye and Sam Quek.
-Ugo Monye is a former rugby union international, winning 14 caps for England.
-He played club rugby for Harlequins and also played for the British & Irish Lions.
-Sam Quek is a former field hockey international, who won gold as part of the Great Britain women's national field hockey team at the 2016 Summer Olympics.
-Quek is the first female team captain on A Question of Sport.

-Former presenters
+Presenters

 The 1968 pilot episode, broadcast only in the north of England, was hosted by Stuart Hall.
-The first series was broadcast nationally from January 1970, with David Vine at the helm for the first seven series.
-David Coleman succeeded Vine—remaining as presenter until 1997.
+The first series was broadcast nationally from January 1970, with David Vine at the helm for the first five series.
+David Coleman succeeded Vine, and remained as presenter until 1997.
 Vine returned to the series as a guest host in 1989, presenting the final five episodes of series 18 in Coleman's absence.
 Sue Barker presented A Question of Sport from 1997 until 2021.
-Sue Barker won the 1976 French Open tennis tournament and reached a World Ranking of 3.
+She won the 1976 French Open tennis tournament and reached a World Ranking of 3.
+The final presenter was Paddy McGuinness, who took over in 2021.